The RPM Method to meet the C-suite

 While you're waiting, continue to engage with their content on LinkedIn, send the occasional email with some useful information and continue to demonstrate your value.
 That way even if your meeting gets cancelled you've made a good impression and it'll have a better chance of being rescheduled.

-How to structure your initial meeting
+How to structure your first meeting with the C-suite

 Here's a great framework for structuring your initial meeting with C-level executives that I've adapted from Dr Steve Bistritz.